radareorg/radare2-book/basic_commands/print_modes.md

 27:04:2022 16:15:43 +0000
 ```

 The default date format can be configured using the `cfg.datefmt` variable.
 Formatting rules for it follow the well known strftime(3) format.
-Check the manpage for more details, but those are the more importants:
+Check the manpage for more details, but these are the most important:

 ```
 %a  The abbreviated name of the day of the week according to the current locale.